Battleships of the Scharnhorst Class

-Scharnhorst and Gneisenau, the subject of this volume, were the product of a long, involved and politically determined design process that saw them develop from an improved Pocket Battleship to what many described as a battlecruiser, although they were really fast battleships.
-They were the most active, and successful, of the Kriegesmarine’s major warships, taking part in numerous famous operations, including the infamous ‘Channel Dash.’
+Scharnhorst and Gneisenau were the products of a long, involved, and politically-determined design process that witnessed this class of battleships develop from an improved Pocket Battleship to what many described as a battlecruiser.
+These ships were the most active, and successful, of the Kriegesmarine’s major warships, took part in numerous famous operations, including the infamous ‘Channel Dash.” and played a key part of Germany’s struggle to wrest control of the sea at the outbreak of World War II.
+Each was superbly equipped and armed, and designed to cause maximum disruption to Allied shipping.
+This reference book traces their history, accompanied by outstanding technical drawings and precise specifications.